List of DC Comics characters: B: Bounder

+Sam Bradley Jr.

+Sam Bradley Jr. is the son of Slam Bradley and a detective in the Gotham City Police Department.
+He was approved to work undercover as a costumed villain, taking the armor of Smart Bomb, who had recently been shot by Bradley's partners, in order to get close to Black Mask and also within Alexander Luthor Jr.'s Secret Society of Super Villains.

 Brainiac 3

-Brainiac 3 (Lyrl Dox) is a character appearing in American comic books published by DC Comics.
-He is a Coluan who is the son of Brainiac 2 (Vril Dox) and the Gryxian Stealth.
+Brainiac 3 (Lyrl Dox) is a Coluan who is the son of Brainiac 2 (Vril Dox) and the Gryxian Stealth.
 Lyrl was born after Stealth went into heat and raped Vril Dox before killing him.
 Stealth becomes pregnant with Dox's child and gives birth in isolation on another planet, afraid of Dox's influence.

 Even as a child, Lyrl demonstrates an advanced twelfth-level intelligence, leading his father to promote him to a senior position within L.E.G.I.O.N.
 However, Lyrl takes over L.E.G.I.O.N. utilizing his father's charisma program to brainwash the organization's members.
 Dox later gives Lyrl drugs that suppress his intelligence, making it average.
-During the Blackest Night event, Starro restores Lyrl's intelligence and exploits his abilities for his own use.
+During the Blackest Night storyline, Starro restores Lyrl's intelligence and exploits his abilities for his own use.